zjedi/hugo-scroll/exampleSite/content/homepage/legal-brief.md

 If the parameter `internal_hide` is set to true neither this section nor the navigation menu entry will be shown (but the link on the cover page will be).

 If `internal_hide` is set to false, the link, navigation menu and the content will be rendered.
-In that case thids section might contain less or just summarized information compared to the single page referenced by the parameter `internal`.
+In that case this section might contain less or just summarized information compared to the single page referenced by the parameter `internal`.

+Want to see more about the details?
+See [dedicated page](legal) with more details or hit the button 'Legal' on the cover page.